IBM/prompt-declaration-language/docs/tutorial.md

 ##  Muting Block Output with contribute

-By default, when a PDL block is executed it produces a result that gets printed in the output document.
-It is possible to mute this feature by setting `show_result` to `false` for any block.
+By default, when a PDL block is executed it produces a result that is contributed to the overall result, and it also contributes to the background context.
+It is possible to mute both contributions by setting `contribute` to `[]` for any block.
 This feature allows the computation of intermediate values that are not necessarily output in the document.
 The value of the variable specified in `def` is still set to the result of the block.

-Consider the same example as above, but with `show_result` set to `false` ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/muting_block_output.pdl)):
+Consider the same example as above, but with `contribute` set to `[]` ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/muting_block_output.pdl)):

 ```yaml
 description: function def and call